axllent/silverstripe-trailing-slash/README.md

 By default it will ignore any `admin/` & `dev/` URLs, as well as all ajax requests.
-It also only acts on `$_GET` requests as not to interfere with any posted data, and ignores any url containing an extension (eg: `/contact.html`) or query parameter.
+It also only acts on `$_GET` requests as not to interfere with any posted data, and ignores any URL containing an extension (eg: `/contact.html`) or query parameter.

 You can create additional "ignore_paths" by creating a yaml config (eg: `app/_config/trailing-slash.yml`):